 A panel of former mayors from around the country will “talk shop” about what it takes to build communities ready for the 21st century economy with a special emphasis on what works and what doesn’t when building Innovation Ecosystems.
 Facilitated by Mayor Rothschild.

-Francis G. Slay made history in 2013 by becoming the City of St. Louis' first mayor to be elected to a fourth, four-year term in office.
+Francis G. Slay made history in 2013 by becoming the City of St. Louis; first mayor to be elected to a fourth, four-year term in office.

 Through public-private partnerships, the region became a hotbed of entrepreneurship under Mayor Slay, especially for life science startups, including development of the Cortex Innovation

 Community and the downtown T-REX incubator; The City launched its first Sustainability Plan under Mayor Slay’s direction – roadmap for

 creating an economically, socially and ecologically vibrant City for present and future generations.